yamigr/pusudb/README.md

 <a name="server"></a>

 ## Server
 For debuging it has the env-variables 'pusudb:http', 'pusudb:ws' and 'pusudb:pubsub'.
-Check package [debug](https://www.npmjs.com/package/debug) for more informations. (os ms like $Env:DEBUG="pusudb"; or $Env:DEBUG=""; )
+Check package [debug](https://www.npmjs.com/package/debug) for more informations.

 ```js
 var Pusudb = require('pusudb')